The History of the Wedding in the West

 At the wedding, the ring is often carried by the best man.
 Once upon a time, the best man assisted the groom in capturing the bride from her kinsmen: To this day, the groom stands to the right, so that his sword hand is free to fend off any assailing in-laws.

 The wedding cake

 The Egyptians tossed rice or grain at weddings to underwrite the fertility of the couple, but the wedding cake itself comes to us from the Roman era, when, for fertility, guests would tear a loaf of bread over the bride’s head.
-Wedding guests in mediaeval England brought along small cakes, which they stacked up for the newlyweds to kiss over—a practice which inspired the French croque-en-bouche cake.
-Queen Victoria’s 300-pound wedding cake was covered in pure white sugar, which was very expensive, and, like the white wedding dress, became a means of flaunting one’s wealth and status.
-Sugar rationing did not end until 1953, but, still, the Queen’s wedding cake in 1947 stood nine- foot tall and weighed 500 pounds.
-After the wedding ceremony, it was served up at a celebratory ‘breakfast’ (lunch) at Buckingham Palace.
+Wedding guests in medieval England brought along small cakes, which they stacked up for the newlyweds to kiss over — a practice which inspired the French croque-en-bouche cake.
+Queen Victoria’s 300-pound wedding cake was covered in pure white sugar, which was very expensive and, like the white wedding dress, became a means of flaunting one’s wealth and status.
+Sugar rationing did not end until 1953, but still the Queen’s wedding cake in 1947 stood 9 feet tall and weighed 500 pounds.
+After the wedding ceremony, it was served up at a celebratory "breakfast" (lunch) at Buckingham Palace.